 The studies listed below are being conducted at Newcastle University, with links to NCMD.
 They are ongoing and from time to time need people to take part in them.
 Where this is the case, there is a link showing how you can get involved.

-The Lithium versus Quetiapine in Depression (LQD) study is trying to work out which of two medications (lithium or quetiapine) added to an antidepressant is best in helping people with treatment resistant depression.Read more
+The LQD study is investigating which of two medications (lithium or quetiapine) added to an antidepressant is best in helping people with treatment resistant depression.Read more

-PAX-BD is a major trial examining a novel treatment for bipolar disorder, funded by the National Institute for Health Research’s (NIHR) Health Technology Assessment (HTA) Board.
-The study examines the effectiveness and safety of a drug, pramipexole which is currently used to treat Parkinson’s Disease, for patients with bipolar disorder who are depressed and have not responded to NICE recommended treatments.Read more
+PAX-BD is a major trial investigating the effectiveness and safety of a drug, pramipexole, which is currently used to treat Parkinson’s Disease, for patients with treatment resistant bipolar depression.Read more

 Lithium can effectively treat and prevent mania and depression, as well as reduce risk of suicide.
 However, it does not work for everyone.
 The BLISS is examining why lithium is an effective treatment for some patients with bipolar disorder but not others, using magnetic resonance techniques.

 The RESTORE-LIFE study looking at the effectiveness and efficiency of Vagus Nerve Stimulation (VNS) in difficult to treat patients with depression.Read more

 The ALFI study is examining the psychometric properties of a newly developed questionnaire (“ALFI”) in a sample of typically developing young people aged 16-25 years, to more accurately measure adaptive functioning in this population.